carvilsi/weaver-server/coding-style.md

 - Use 2 spaces for indenting, not tabs.

-- Always end a file with a new line
+- Always end a file with a new line.

+(NEW) - Files in nodejs project are dash-saperated, except for files with classes.

 - Files that export a class are UpperCamelCased.
 All other files are camelCased.